 Periodontal disease cannot currently be cured; it can only be controlled, so it is important to follow your dentist’s recommendations for follow-up maintenance and treatment.
 In addition to routine checkups, performing proper dental hygiene at home is of course also important to help prevent the reoccurrence of this destructive disease.

 Periodontal maintenance (PM) is essential to the ongoing periodontal stability of patients.
 Optimal periodontal health requires regular follow-up care.
 Your periodontist may advise the frequency of your follow-up care based on the severity of your gum problem.
-Periodontal maintenance care helps eliminate the bacterial plaque on a regular basis and facilitate healing and prevent further destruction of bone.
+Maintenance care helps eliminate the bacterial plaque on a regular basis and facilitate healing and prevent further destruction of bone.